pmcvtm/azureference-app/README.md

-# azureference-app
+# Azureference-App

-A reference Azure "cloud native" app for interfacing with Azure infrastructure libraries
+A reference Azure "cloud native" app for interfacing with Azure infrastructure libraries.

+Includes:

+_More To Come_